Calves on a stool position during and after pregnancy

 Your upper and lower body should always move as a whole, or a “block”.
 Avoid twisting the upper body over the lower body.
 This applies when you turn in bed or come out of bed.

-This from Cecile Rost is a must to teach you how to move properly with pubic symphysis pain!
+This book from Cecile Rost is a must to teach you how to move properly with pubic symphysis pain!

 #5 LEGS PARALLEL AT NIGHT: PUT A BIG PILLOW IN BETWEEN YOUR KNEES!